5jt/dyalog-cookbook/manuscript/08-Testing.md

 ...
 ~~~

 Note that now both `Config` and `MyLogger` exist within `MyApp`, not in `Tests`.
 Therefore we don't even have to keep them local within `Test_003`.
-They are however not part of the script, so will disapear as soon as the script `Tests` is fixed again, very much like the helpers.
+They are however not part of the script, so will disappear as soon as the script `Tests` is fixed again, very much like the helpers.

 Let’s try again: